0xLeoDev/Code-Gallery/README.md

 ## Project recap:

-Creative Coode Gallery is my take on creating an interactive show room type page to demonstrate some interesting ways of using Javascript in oreder to create art.
+Creative Coode Gallery is my take on creating an interactive show room type page to demonstrate some interesting ways of using Javascript in order to create art.

-You can play with the sketches with the provided consols and save the art you've created.
+You can play with the sketches with the provided consoles and save the art you've created.

 Each of the 5 sketches sketches represents the use of various key programming concepts.